free-as-in-freedom/seamless-sunshine/README.md

 Seamless Sunshine is basically a mix of a few toold to turn your Windows Machine into the best possible Sunshine Streaming for a steam deck.
 This is accomplished by creating hotkeys that automatically set up a virtual third monitor and disable your main monitors, and creating other hotkeys that reset your setup back to normal.
 Much of this is easily attributable to other devices besides the Steam Deck if you know how to set up a remote streaming application (e.g. [Moonlight](https://github.com/moonlight-stream)) and know the device's resolution and framerate.

 ## Tutorial
+### Prerequisites
+1. Make sure Powershell is installed.
+2. Make sure that your user is able to execute Powershell scripts via the Powershell Execution Policy.
+   To do this, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in an Administrator Powershell while logged in as the user that you intend to use Sunshine with.

 ### Install Sunshine
 Firstly, download and install [Sunshine](https://github.com/LizardByte/Sunshine) and make sure it is installed and running.
 [This](https://www.youtube.com/watch?v=Wb8j8Ojd4YQ) is a good tutorial to get Sunshine set up on your Windows machine.